ifandelse/writing/techpro/5 patterns to know for async/post.md

 * Many of these implementations provide event-emitting behaviors, with the intent that the API is on the prototype, or mixed-in as instance members, etc. However, many developers take these event-emitting libraries and create a singleton instance and use this instance as a generalized "emitter", so subjects no longer have the on/off/etc. calls themselves.
 When this happens, we are, in my opinion, leaving the observer pattern behind and we've begun to wander into the territory of messaging...

 #3.)
 Messaging
 Well, it turns out that [Jonathan Creamer]() found out Alex is with some friends playing Halo 4 and he's curious to hear how things are going.
 Only problem is, he has no idea how to get to my house and, in fact, doesn't want to leave his own house.
-So he calls Alex asks to be notified whenever we win or lose, when we start a game, and when we earn a medal.
+So he calls Alex and asks to be notified whenever we win or lose, when we start a game, and when we earn a medal.
 Alex is now acting as a mediator, or broker.
 Jonathan isn't subscribing directly to me or Doug (in fact, he may not have any idea who's playing), instead he's told Alex what he's interested in, and Alex will relay any relevant information back to Jonathan, whether it comes from me, Doug or someone else.
 This is the essence of "messaging" in JavaScript.

 This is much like the Observer pattern, in that we have observers interested in events occuring - but we've introduced a third party to handle managing subscriptions and matching events (which we'll now refer to as messages) to the correct subscribers.
 There's some debate about the best pattern name to apply here, but here are some descriptions that can be legitimately argued: